Climate and Nature Science

 Rising to the challenge

-The world must rapidly shift away from unabated burning fossil fuels — the number one cause of the climate crisis.
+The world must rapidly shift away from unabated burning of fossil fuels — the number one cause of the climate crisis.

 As a board director, you can ask the question about whether climate change is a material business issue for your business and explore pathways for your organisation to transition away from fossil fuel use within its operations and across its value chain.
 You can also focus on delivering climate action through mitigation and adaptation.